joshbegley/nyt-latest/README.md

 `“You have the Mona Lisa of the museum,” Boras said Wednesday about Soto.
 “You have the attraction."`\
 https://nytimes.com/athletic/5903772/2024/11/06/yankees-juan-soto-scott-boras-free-agency/

-**Zelensky urges Trump to help defend Ukraine against Russia.**\
+**Zelensky Urges Trump to Help Defend Ukraine Against Russia**\
-`President-elect Donald J. Trump has often shown disdain toward Ukraine and its leader.`\
+`President-elect Donald J. Trump has often shown disdain toward Ukraine and its leader, President Volodymyr Zelensky.`\
 https://nytimes.com/2024/11/06/us/politics/zelensky-trump-ukraine-russia.html

 **Cole Leinart, son of former USC star Matt Leinart, commits to SMU**\